 The following security settings apply to SFTP connections only:

 Present following key for authentication: Click the button on the right, and select a previously configured key to be used for authentication from the tree.
 To add a key, right-click the Key Pairs node, and select Add.
 Alternatively, you can import key pairs under the Environment Configuration > Certificates and Keys node in the Policy Studio tree.

-SFTP host must present key with the following finger print: Enter the fingerprint of the public key that the SFTP host must present (for example,
+SFTP server must present key with the following fingerprint: Enter the fingerprint of the public key that the SFTP server must present, for example,